 Politics and Science

-In 2009, at the Policing and Crime Bill Committee (4th sitting, 29th January, Col.112 answer to Q195) MP Vernon Coaker said "you pick the evidence which, in the end, backs your argument".
+In 2009, at the Policing and Crime Bill Committee (4th sitting, 29th January, Col.112 answer to Q195) the member of parliament Vernon Coaker said "you pick the evidence which, in the end, backs your argument".
 Argh!
 No!
 That's the Scientific process backwards!
 You don't start with an argument then look for evidence.
 You look for evidence, then build your argument based on it.

-You can find evidence to support any weird and whacky claim you like (google "evidence for fairies").
+You can find evidence to support any weird and whacky claim you like (google "evidence for unicorns").
 But that's not a good way to do things because Google only gives you what you want to see - it doesn't have a "disprove my search" function.
-It should do.
+Maybe it should.

-Thing is, when working out the truth you need to start from ignorance, then commit yourself to wherever Science leads.
+Thing is, when working out the truth you need to start from ignorance then commit yourself to wherever Science leads you.
 This causes a problem if you're a politician however, because if Science takes you to a place your voters don't like, you have a crisis.

 There's plenty of things in Science I wish weren't true.
-Nature can be brutal after all.
 But there's no amount of clever arguments I can put forward which will undo what the Universe has stitched together.
-If Science says something unpopular then I have to be unpopular along with it.
 This is why Science and Politics often have a tense relationship.
 Scientists need political support (largely for funding reasons) and politicians recognise that Science is important for a healthy economy.
 But it's a rocky marriage.
 And, with Trump, Pence and Carson at the helm, we might be in for a divorce.

 What's the Solution?